beecavebitworks/user_agents/README.md

-# user_agents
+# The user_agents gem
 A lightweight ruby gem to parse and search browser User-Agent strings.
+There are several more exhaustive implementations, but most make heavy use of regex on the entire User-Agent string.
+My implementation use case is to quickly and reliably recognize the most popular platforms, os, and clients.
+The classifications center around symbols (e.g. :linux and :chrome), rather than strings.
+Symbols provide a slightly cleaner reading, and can be easily transformed to strings.

 There are three top-level classes:

 #### UserAgentDetails
   Parses the string and provides access to parts (UserAgentPart array)

 #### UserAgentPlatforms
-  (Optional) Extract platform and operating system information from the UserAgentDetails object
+  (Optional) Extract platform and operating system information from the UserAgentDetails object and sets details.platform.

 #### UserAgentClients
-  (Optional) Extracts client (e.g. browser) details from the UserAgentDetails object
+  (Optional) Extracts client (e.g. browser) details from the UserAgentDetails object and sets details.client.

-#### Basic Usage:
+# Basic Usage:
 <pre><code>

-details = UserAgentDetails.new('Mozilla/5.0 (X11; U; Linux i686; en-US) AppleWebKit/534.16 (KHTML, like Gecko) Ubuntu/10.10 Chromium/10.0.648.133 Chrome/10.0.648.133 Safari/534.16')
+UA='Mozilla/5.0 (X11; U; Linux i686; en-US) AppleWebKit/534.16 (KHTML, like Gecko) Ubuntu/10.10 Chromium/10.0.648.133 Chrome/10.0.648.133 Safari/534.16'
+details = UserAgentDetails.new(UA)

  # parts is an array of UserAgentPart type